JamesMitofsky/moho-events/README.md

 - [ ] Add alternative ways of filtering and viewing groups.
 For example, a calendar view.
 - [ ] Add tests.
 - [ ] Use Google Firestore and Auth to secure a sharable database.

-### 🚸 Code Challenge Limitations

-Some of these improvements are related to the nature of this code challenge.
-Here are a few of the limitations I created for myself or considered as implied:

-- I elected to avoid using libraries like [react-storage-hooks](https://www.npmjs.com/package/react-storage-hooks) to solve the local-storage / useState challenges because I assumed this difficulty was deliberately included to be solved manually.
-- Although local storage and a cloud database could have co-existed beneficially, I wanted to prioritize my local storage in the time devoted to this task.
-In a team context, a database connection will be critical for the smooth functioning of an event management platform like this one.

 ## 📝 Technical Documentation